dgbowl/yadg/README.md

 ### Features:
 - timezone-aware timestamping using Unix timestamps
 - automatic uncertainty determination using data contained in the raw files, instrument specification, or last significant digit
-- uncertainty propagation to derived
+- uncertainty propagation to derived quantities
 - tagging of data with units
 - extensive `schema` and `datagram` validation using provided specifications
 - mandatory metadata (such as provenance) is enforced